-Words or behavior of a sexual nature may be considered sexual harassment, regardless of the victim's sexual orientation (which sex is the object of the victim's romantic interest or sexual interest) or the victim's gender identity (gender-related self-consciousness).
+Words or behavior of a sexual nature may be considered sexual harassment, regardless of the victim's sexual orientation (which sex is the object of the victim's romantic or sexual interest) or the victim's gender identity.

-Examples of sexual harassment include basing a person's employment, promotion, academic evaluation etc. on their acceptance of sexual advances (quid pro quo sexual harassment), and verbal expressions or actions of a sexual nature which cause offence or distress, or are disruptive to the work or education environment (environmental harassment).
+Examples of sexual harassment include basing a person's employment, promotion, academic evaluation, etc., on their acceptance of sexual advances (quid pro quo sexual harassment), and verbal expressions or actions of a sexual nature that cause offense or distress, or are disruptive to the work or education environment (environmental harassment).